kamikazeSlayers/architectural-katas-2022/architectural-views/community-forum-management-subsystem.md

 - Community Forum Management Service (CFMS) manages communities, community-memberships, forums, posts, post-votes, and user-rewards.
 It uses a SQL database to manage these entities and their relationships.

 - CFMS and related services use event-driven architecture to support high scale and resiliency.
-It enables asynchronous processing of high volume workflows thereby uncoupling the services to process high volume non-urgent workflows asynchronously.
+It enables asynchronous processing of workflows and supports keeps the services uncoupled for flexibility and ease of development.

 - CFMS publishes common interaction events (post CRUD, upvotes, user memberships to community etc.) into the Message Queue.